 Step Two: Measure, melt, and cool the oils

 Melt them on your stovetop, bringing the temperature up to around 140.

 Now everything needs to cool to about 110 to 120 degrees.
 It will take a few hours.
 Check with a thermometer.

-BEFORE you do this, make sure any color and fragrance you want to add are ready to go, and that your mold is prepared.
-A wooden mold needs to be lined with freezer or parchment paper.
-A silicone mold requires no prep.
+Important: Before you do this, make sure any color and fragrance you want to add are ready to go, and that your mold is prepared.
+Things will move very quickly and you don’t want your soap batter hardening in the pot.

 Add color and fragrance and stir by hand or slowly with the stick blender.